pitrecki/JCipher/README.md

-# Implementation of classic ciphers in Java
+# Implementation of classical ciphers in Java

 ## EN SECTION